Trojan-Hawk/GoProblems1/GoFundamentals_Problem1_README.txt

 	Student Name: Timothy Cassidy		Student Number: G00333333
 =========================================================================================

+						Task:
+	Write a program that prints Hello, world! in Japanese (using Japanese characters) to the screen.

+					  Procedure:
 Start by creating a helloWorld.go file.
 Open the command prompt and navigate to the .go file directory.
 Open up the .go file in a text editor.

 Start by declaring the package name, in this it will be 'main'.
 Then import the 'fmt' package.
 Then call the main function.